Svendolin/All-about-AJAX-and-Node.js/readme.md

 _**What is an API?**_

 * API is the acronym for Application Programming Interface ("Programmierschnittstelle"), which is a software intermediary that allows two applications to talk to each other.
-Each time you use an app like Facebook, send an instant message, or check the weather on your phone, you're using an API (an external Server).
+Each time you use an app like Facebook, send an instant message, or check the weather on your phone, you're using an API (an external Server)
 * EXAMPLES AT: 01_Week_FetchAndAPI

 _**What is JSON()?**_